ans-group/docs.ukfast.co.uk/source/dr-ha/veeam_draas/veeam_failovers.md

 ## Partial Failovers

 Partial failovers are used to failover individual VMs.
 You will only use this type of failover in the event that your production site is still up and running.
-It will use both the NEA Appliance on your production and UKFast's infrastructure to create a Layer 2 VPN tunnel between the sites along with a ProxyARP solutions enabling VMs to communicate as if they were still in the same Layer 2 network.
+It will use both the NEA Appliance on yours and UKFast's infrastructure to create a Layer 2 VPN tunnel between the sites along with a ProxyARP solutions enabling VMs to communicate as if they were still in the same Layer 2 network.
 More information on this can be found here - [NEA Appliance - Partial Failovers](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_partial_site_failover.html?ver=100)